 On Sundays, we avoid using social media or watching television in our homes and instead spend time together outside.

 If your family time consists of sitting in front of the television together, I believe you are losing your capacity to connect and create meaningful moments with one another.
+Setting screen time rules in real life is an important way for human beings to get connected and spend some quality time together.

 There are times when screens can be a relief, such as when your children are sick, you are sick, or the weather outside is scorching hot or freezing cold, but if this is your go-to babysitter every time something like this arises, you will never be able to break your children’s screen time habits.